 Ensure that your premises are in good condition.
 This includes structural integrity, cleanliness, and appropriate waste management systems.
 Pay attention to pest control and proper storage to prevent contamination.
 Regular checks and maintenance can help address potential issues before they become significant.

-4. Train Your Staff for Unexpected EHO Inspections
+4. Train Your Staff for Unexpected EHO Audits

 Staff training is an essential preparatory step for EHO inspections.
 Your team should be well-versed in personal hygiene, food handling, and cleanliness practices.
 Regular training sessions can help keep everyone updated on the latest food safety protocols and encourage compliance.